Green kernel asymptotics for two-dimensional random walks under random conductances: Introduction

-(ii) \emph{Independence of speed measures.} Under Assumption~\ref{ass:static_percolation}-(iii) the Green kernel in $d \geq 3$ and the potential kernel $a^\om$ do not depend on the speed measure $\th^\om$.
+A frequently arising choice for $\th^{\om}$ is the counting measure, i.e.\ $\th^{\om}(x)=1$ for all $x \in \bbZ^d$, associated with the \emph{variable speed random walk} (VSRW).
+The various random walks corresponding to different speed measures are time-changes of each other.
+Then the Green kernel and the potential kernel $a^{\om}$ do not depend on the speed measure $\th^{\om}$.
 In view of \eqref{eq:rel_pot_green} the same applies to the killed Green kernel $g^{\om}_A$.
-Thus, the constant $\bar g$ does not depend on $\th^{\om}$.
-As a consequence, it suffices to verify Assumption~\ref{ass:static_percolation} for only one choice of $\theta^\om$ to conclude that Theorems~\ref{thm:green1} and \ref{thm:green_killed} hold for all possible speed measures.
-In this sense, Theorems~\ref{thm:green1} and \ref{thm:green_killed} are stable under time-changes.
+Thus, the constant $\bar{g}$ does not depend on $\th^{\om}$.
+As a consequence, under Assumption~\ref{ass:static_percolation}, Theorems~\ref{thm:green1} and \ref{thm:green_killed} also hold for all such speed measures.
+In this sense, Theorems~\ref{thm:green1} and \ref{thm:green_killed} are stable under time-changes whenever $\mean_0[\th^{\om} (0)]<\infty$.
+This is in contrast to the dynamic RCM considered in Section~\ref{sec:dyn} below.

+(iii) In the proof of Theorem~\ref{thm:green1}, Assumption~\ref{ass:static_percolation} is only needed to ensure that upper Gaussian heat kernel bounds, a local limit theorem and H\"older regularity of the heat kernel hold, see \eqref{eq:GB}--\eqref{eq:hoelderreg} below.
+Thus, Theorem~\ref{thm:green1} is valid for random walks on any graph and under any field of conductances for which \eqref{eq:GB}--\eqref{eq:hoelderreg} hold.
+While in $d=2$ an invariance principle holds under the weaker moment condition $p=q=1$ in \eqref{eq:moment_cond} (see \cite{Bi11}), for the local limit theorem and the Gaussian upper bound the stronger condition in Assumption~\ref{ass:static_percolation} is necessary in the general ergodic case (see \cite[Section~5]{ADS16} for an example).
+The condition can be relaxed in special cases, e.g.\ for i.i.d.\ conductances bounded from above where $q=1/4$ suffices (see \cite[Section~6]{ADS16} and \cite{BKM15}).